 Most dental crowns procedures require two separate appointments with the dentist, the only difference being that all porcelain crowns can be placed in only one appointment.

+There are many types of dental crowns available.
 In restorative dentistry, patients get to choose between many types of materials and techniques.
-Each material has its own advantage and disadvantage though, so it’s a good idea to do a bit of research before visiting the dentist.
+Each material has its own advantage and disadvantage though, so it’s a good idea to do a bit of research and check some before and after pictures by type before visiting the dentist.

 As the name suggests, all porcelain dental crowns are made out of porcelain.